informidas/python-challenge/README.md

 # python-challenge
-Repository created to complete PyBank and PyPoll
+Repository created to complete PyBank and PyPoll Challenges